 What’s so important about form widths?

-Imagine filling out a form that’s too wide for your iPhone.
+Imagine filling out a form that’s too wide for your mobile device.
 It’d be frustrating, right?
-Well, think about your forms and your audience.
+Think about your forms and your audience.
 Do you provide a positive user experience?
 Do you even know which devices your visitors use?

-If you don’t know or care, your conversion rates will probably be low or at least below the industry average.
+If you don’t know or care, your conversion rates will probably dive low or below the industry average.
 However, with some simple research and tweaks, you’ll be able to give your visitors a better experience with your forms and increase your conversion rates.

-Design your forms based on the data from step 1.
-If a large percentage of your visitors come are mobile users and use portrait view when viewing your website, use 320px for your forms.
+Design your forms based on your audience data.
+If most of your visitors are mobile users and use portrait view when viewing your website, use 320px for your forms.

 Here’s a list of common widths:

-That’s all it takes to change your form width and why it’s so important for your visitors and your conversion rates.
+That’s all it takes to change your form width and why it’s essential for your visitors and conversion rates.
 How effective was the change for you?
 Please share your thoughts and experiences in the comments section below.